0xSR42/notes/notes-on-economics.markdown

 breaking the larger problem into smaller pieces which individuals or teams can solve.

+Enterprises can also be seen as empires, and therefore are subject to internal and external conflict.
+One way to grow a startup rapidly, would be to wage an economic war on your competitiors.
+But one has to be careful, for corporate conflict can escalate into geopolitical conflict, in case of multinational corporations.

 A startup's or a company's valuation and other financials are decided by market factors such as market size, investor interest, and customers' willingness to pay; and not necessarily by the novelty of the problem chosen or the solution